RamilZohrabli/Java-Practice/README.md

 Each step is followed by closing the respective streams to release system resources.

 The main difference between `read()` and `read(byte[])` is that The read() method reads one byte at a time, while the `read(byte[])` method reads multiple bytes at once into a byte array.

+## Task3
+The classes are `FileInputStream`, `FileOutputStream`, `FileReader` and `FileWriter`.
+For duplication, we first read the original file and write the content to the duplicate file.

+I duplicated the content into `duplicate_output.txt` file